annieqt/annieqt.github.io/README.md

 The site is powered by Disqus.
 Feel free to leave any suggestions! :-)

 ### Posts
-I write about my daily life.
+I write about my daily life(in Chinese :P).
 ![][article]

 ### Photos